facebookresearch/fastMRI/fastmri_examples/unet/README.md

 # U-Net Model for MRI Reconstruction

-This directory contains a PyTorch implementation and code for running pretrained models for reproducing the paper:
+This directory contains a PyTorch implementation and code for running pretrained models based on the paper:

 [U-Net: Convolutional networks for biomedical image segmentation (O. Ronneberger et al., 2015)](https://doi.org/10.1007/978-3-319-24574-4_28)